merchise/xotl.ql/docs/source/_revenge/index.rst

 .. module:: xotl.ql.revenge

-The goal of the package `!xotl.ql.revenge`:mod: is to transform pieces of `byte code` to an `AST` that is amenable to both transformation and translation.
+The goal of the package `!xotl.ql.revenge`:mod: is to transform pieces of `byte-code`:term: to a `QST`:term: that is amenable to both transformation and translation.

-This package is further explained in:
+The package is further explained in:

 .. toctree::
    :maxdepth: 1